Short Description

 No assessment of change was undertaken for this indicator as a suitable time series is not yet available in the Outcome Indicator Framework.

-Figure C2ii: Predicted area of seabed in the UK Continental Shelf exposed to disturbance from bottom contact fishing by vessels over 12m long and regional progress towards Good Environmental Status (GES) 2010 to 2015
+Image C2ii: Predicted area of seabed in the UK Continental Shelf exposed to disturbance from bottom contact fishing vessels over 12m long, 2010 to 2015

 Trend description for C2ii

 There is currently no trend assessment due to constraints of current data availability.
 In future updates, changes over time might be identified by comparing results from multiple reporting cycle assessments such those produced by the UK Marine Strategy every 6 years.
-Future assessments will enable any trends to be identified, for example the number of regions achieving GES.
+Future assessments may enable any trends to be identified, for example the number of regions achieving GES or estimates of annual disturbance intensity and distribution changing over time.

 The results from 2010 to 2015 show pressure and disturbance caused by fishing activities to be widespread, occurring to some degree in 57% of the cells within UK waters.
 The charts show the aggregated values for seafloor disturbance from bottom fishing for the period 2010 to 2015.
 The highest level of disturbance is found in the English Channel and Southern Celtic Seas with 75% of both these areas being subject to high disturbance (categories 5 to 9).
 The extent of disturbance in the Northern North Sea and Southern North Sea is lower, 50% and 48% respectively, but still considerably above the target figure for GES.
 Within each assessment area there are grid cells showing no disturbance or low disturbance (categories 0 to 4), such as some central areas of the Northern North Sea.
 The Wider Atlantic (OSPAR Region V) was the only region to achieve GES over the assessment period 2010 to 2015 with 12% of its area subjected to high disturbance from bottom contact fishing.